root-foundation/root/README.md

 And critically, in an extreme world, if people don't have a stake in the collective upside, they will resent the winners — corroding social cohesion.

-Therefore, we need a way to:
+Therefore, we urgently need a way to:

 1. Finance human activity in a way that ensures that anyone with potential has access to the resources they need to fully realize their potential — regardless of the circumstances of their birth.
 2. Give each individual a stake in the collective upside to unite society.

-Otherwise, human potential will be cruelly crushed, society will be torn apart, and we will fail to fully realize humanity's potential.
+Otherwise we will fail to fully realize our potential.

 ## Venture capital